By John Capuano, Co-Founder, Lone Beacon Media

 So before you discard the “old leads” and invest more money on the next greatest thing, consider implementing a strategy to pursue the prospects that are already in your funnel.
 It’s the most efficient use of your time and money.

-3) What is your share of wallet?
+3) What is your share of your wallet?
 There was a Pershing study recently that showed the average Wallet Share per client for RIA’s is about 60%.
-After the initial close it becomes much more difficult to recapture the client’s missed assets.
-Not only is the pursuit of additional assets time consuming for the advisor, it’s also a lower priority for the client and is in danger of being deemed “nonessential”.
+After the initial close, it becomes much more difficult to recapture the client’s missed assets.
+Not only is the pursuit of additional assets time-consuming for the advisor, it’s also a lower priority for the client and is in danger of being deemed “nonessential”.

 Since organic growth can come from either new or existing clients, it seems that investing in a strategy to grow wallet share among existing clients should be a priority.
 This could be one of the most efficient ways to grow your revenue.